 The career pathway is just one element in the plan for a comprehensive professional development system for early care and education professionals in SC, including a training registry, core competencies, training opportunities, and other professional development resources.
 The career pathway will assist professionals in charting their progress in education, training, and work experience.
-While the pathway is an important element in supporting the early care and education workforce in SC, it will be most effective when used in conjunction with the core competencies and professional development opportunities.
-The Center for Child Care Career Development is currently in process to develop a workforce registry that will lead to changes and development of a career ladder.
+While the pathway is an important element in supporting the early care and education workforce in SC, it will be most effective when used in conjunction with the core competencies and professional development is currently in process to develop a workforce registry that will lead to changes and development of a career ladder.